krasinedev/async-queue-js/README.md

 })
 ```
 Functions are automatically promisified
 #### A more realistic use case
 This example uses an express instance and assumes that it is already up and running
-*transact returns a function which makes a payment to some provider that accepts only one request at a time
 ```javascript
 const app = require('./app')